WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 }
 ```

-And to apply a size to a block, you can follow these steps:
+To apply a size to a block, follow these steps:
-Under `styles`, create a new section called `blocks`:
+Create a new section called `blocks` under `styles`

 ```json
 "blocks": {